Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 Temple’s TUid –For your security!

-Temple University does not use social security numbers as the primary means of identification within the University.
+Temple University is concerned about protecting your identity.
+Social security numbers are not used as the primary means of identification within the University.
 Instead, when you register for a class at Temple for the first time, you will be issued a TUid number to protect your personal information and identity.

 You use your TUid to register, request academic information, drop and add classes, and perform all other administrative functions within Temple.
 Your Social Security number will only be requested for routine administrative functions as required by law, including tax purposes and the first time a student registers at Temple.